There’s no limit to how much you can improve your HR processes — you can always do better. The problem is understanding how to do it.

 - You can choose what review questions people will be asked to answer (i.e. “What were your greatest achievements in the past 3 months?”, “Where do you think you could have done better?”)

 - Once both parts have filled in their reviews on the platform, they will have plenty of talking points to discuss in their review conversation

 This level of HR automation works really well for small companies, as it doesn’t overload them with unnecessary steps but it makes exchanging feedback second-nature.

-Find out more about all of the HR process improvement you can make by starting a 14-day trial.
+Find out more about all of the HR process improvement you can make by starting a 7-day free trial.